pmp94/House-Price-Pridiction-App/README.md

-# House Price Pridiction model by Param Patel
+### House Price Prediction Model

-### Objective:
+## Objective
 The objective of this project is to develop a model that can accurately predict the sale price of a house based on a set of relevant features.

-Pridict House Rate by
+## Data
+The dataset for this project consists of information about houses that have been sold in the past.
+It includes the following features:

-bedrooms       - No. of bedrooms
+* Number of bedrooms

-bathrooms      - No. of bathrooms
+* Number of bathrooms

-sqft_living    - square footage of the living
+* Square footage of the living space

-sqft_lot       - square footage of the lot
+* Square footage of the lot

-floors         - No. of floors
+* Number of floors

-waterfront     - Nearby

-view           - side views from houes

-condition      - Out of 5
+* Proximity to the waterfront
+* View from the house
+* Condition of the house (on a scale of 1-5)

-no_year        - How old is the house
+* Age of the house

-statezip       - Zipcode

-### Algorithm:
-I used Random forest a Supervised Machine Learning Algorithm to test and train my model.
-Test will be 20% and train will be 80%

-### Evaluation:
+* Zip code

+## Methodology
+To develop the house price prediction model, we will use machine learning techniques.
+Specifically, we will use a random forest algorithm to train the model on the collected data.
+This will involve splitting the data into training and test sets, and then using the training data to train the model.
+The performance of the model will be evaluated on the test set.

+## Evaluation
 To evaluate the performance of the model, we will use a variety of metrics, such as mean absolute error and mean squared error.
+We will also conduct a thorough analysis of the model's predictions to ensure that they are reasonable and consistent with market conditions.

-## How to use
+## Usage
+To use the model, follow these steps:

-step 1 - pip install -r requirements.txt
+Install the required dependencies by running pip install -r requirements.txt
-step 2 - run House_Predict_Model_ParamPatel.ipynb and it will create a file called random_forest_regression_model_y_5.pkl
-step 3 - flask run
+1. Run the Jupyter notebook House_Predict_Model.ipynb to train the model and save it to a file
+2. Start the Flask app by running flask run
+3. Use the app to make predictions by entering values for the relevant features

+## Conclusion
+This project presents a house price prediction model that can be used to make accurate predictions based on a set of relevant features.
+The model uses a random forest algorithm and has been evaluated using a variety of metrics.
+It can be easily integrated into a web app for use by potential home buyers or real estate professionals.